CherretGit/Screamer/Readme.md

 This project can play a video after a specified period of time.
+To use install VLC Media Player.